wiicode/cybersecurity-framework/silver-training/platform-specific-ubuntu.md

 title: Ubuntu 18.04 LTS
 description: Secure configuration for Ubuntu 18.04 LTS
 published: true
-date: 2021-06-30T02:05:48.596Z
+date: 2021-06-30T02:06:47.030Z
 tags: silver, sourced, silver-training
 editor: markdown
 dateCreated: 2021-02-22T00:26:26.123Z
 ---

-# Ubuntu 18.04 LTS
+# Ubuntu Secure Configuration

-Secure configuration for Ubuntu 18.04 LTS

-This guidance was developed following testing on devices running Ubuntu **18.04** LTS.
+> This guidance was developed following testing on devices running Ubuntu **18.04** LTS.
+{.is-info}

-It's important to remember that this guidance has been conceived as a way to satisfy the [12 End User Device Security Principles](https://www.ncsc.gov.uk/collection/end-user-device-security?curPage=/collection/end-user-device-security/eud-overview/eud-security-principles).
+It's important to remember that this guidance has been conceived as a way to satisfy the [12 End User Device Security Principles](/collection/end-user-device-security?curPage=/collection/end-user-device-security/eud-overview/eud-security-principles).
 As such, it consists of recommendations and should not be seen as a set of mandatory instructions requiring no further thought.

 Risk owners and administrators should agree a configuration which balances business requirements, usability and security.

----

 ## Risk owners' summary

 We recommend the following architectural choices for Ubuntu 18.04 LTS:

 -   All data should be routed over a secure enterprise VPN to ensure the confidentiality and integrity of the traffic, and to benefit from enterprise protective monitoring solutions.
 -   Users should not be allowed to install arbitrary applications on the device.
-Applications should be authorised by an administrator and deployed via a trusted mechanism.
+Applications should be authorized by an administrator and deployed via a trusted mechanism.
 -   Most users should have accounts with no administrative privileges.
 Users that require administrative privileges should use a separate unprivileged account for email and web browsing.
 It is recommended that local administrator accounts have a unique strong password per device.

 When configured in this way, risk owners should be aware of the following technical risks associated with this platform: